rlarsonil71/ski-trackr-client/README.md

 12. As a user, I want to view a trip summary showing the average runs per visit.
 13. As a user, I want to view a trip summary showing the most runs in one day.

+## Unsolved Problems or Major Hurdles

+There are no known problems to date.
+The only major hurdle was trying to remember MongoDB as well as deal systematically with click and submit event handlers.

+When given more time, I will experiment porting the front-end from browser-template to a front-end framework preferably Angular as well as add additional features as a trip summary stats page to satisfy some user stories mentioned above.

 ## [License](LICENSE)